SouzaThalez/SouzaThalez/README.md

 ###

-<p align="left">I'm currently in Brazil working  in the health care industry as a clinical Analist and i do programing as a side hustle</p>
+I'm currently in Brazil working  in the health care industry as a clinical Analist and i do programing as a side hustle.
-*Follow my journey as a self-tough coder on [Instagram](https://www.instagram.com/souzadiaries/) *Join my [Newsletter](souzathalez.substack.com) for tips on interesting book reviews, building habits and coding experience as a beginner
+*Follow my journey as a self-tough coder on [Download node.js](https://www.instagram.com/souzadiaries/) *Join my [Newsletter](souzathalez.substack.com) for tips on interesting book reviews, building habits and coding experience as a beginner

 ###